Urigo/SOFA/docs/essentials/subscriptions.md

 title: Subscription
 ---

 Sofa enables you to run GraphQL Subscriptions through WebHooks.
-It has a special API to start, update and stop a subscription.
+It has a special API to start, update, and stop a subscription.

-- `POST /webhook` - stars a subscription
+- `POST /webhook` - starts a subscription
 - `DELETE /webhook/:id` - stops it
 - `POST /webhook/:id`- updats it